Best Day Trips from Hamburg in 2024

 For centuries, this church has overlooked the city of Stade.
 Interestingly, its history includes multiple lightning strikes to the tower!
 St. Wilhadi also contains an organ by the master by the master organ builder Erasmuc Bielfeldt from 1731 to 1736.

 Having survived World War II relatively untouched, Lüneburg has a medieval charm that draws visitors from around the world.
 This city was a bustling trading hub in the Middle Ages and owes its long and prosperous history in part to the production of salt, known as “white gold.”
+Even if you only have a couple hours to enjoy Lüneburg, it’s worth visiting.

-Things to See in Lüneburg
+Things To Do And See in Lüneburg

 Am Sande Market Square

-To best experience Luneburg’s medieval charm, go directly to the Am Sande market square.
+To best experience Lüneburg’s medieval charm, go directly to the Am Sande market square.
 The square is surrounded by the beautiful architecture of St John’s Church.
 Fun Fact: in the Middle Ages, the plaza was covered in sand rather than cobbles to help merchants maneuver their horse and ox carts within the market.

 Historic Harbor, Stintmarkt

 Now a vibrant waterside district filled with a high concentration of bars and pubs, the historic harbor of Luneburg was previously a shipping center and fish market.
-Try out one of the pubs for a great view of the historic harbor and cityscape of Luneburg.
+Try out one of the pubs for a great view of the historic harbor and cityscape of Lüneburg.

 Highlight: At the harbor stands the Old Crane (Alte Kran) which previously loaded ships.
 You can see the inside of the crane on a guided city tour.
+(There’s one just like it in Stade, too.)

 Old Town Hall (Rathaus)

 Construction of the town hall begun in 1230 but took centuries to complete.
 The baroque façade of the town hall is something special to behold but the true beauty lies within with murals, frescoes, and intricate wood carvings.
+Outside of the Rathaus is a large market square.

 Lüneburg Abbey & Textile Museum